ghilesZ/picasso/README.md

 # Picasso [![Build Status](https://travis-ci.org/ghilesZ/picasso.svg?branch=master)](https://travis-ci.org/ghilesZ/picasso)

-Picasso is an Abstract element drawing library which provides several ways of drawing abstract element.
+Picasso is an Abstract element drawing library which provides several ways of drawing abstract elements.

 Visualization of abstract element poses two practical problems:
 - abstract elements may be unbounded, are generally defined on more than 2 dimensions, thus rendering them in a 2d context can be difficult.